 If you want to bring spring decor into your home year-round, we know that room color ideas are key.
 This might be in wallpaper, perhaps you'll look to inspiring paint ideas, or even colorful furniture.
 Simple swaps like throw cushions can change the look of a room, but think about smaller furniture pieces, too, and even a bunch of seasonal blooms.

 ‘Seasonal ottomans and poufs can really change a decor vibe,’ suggests Allison Knizek, founder of Allison Knizek Design in the San Fernando Valley.
 ‘Apple green ottomans suggest the freshness of spring with their refreshing hue.
 For fall and winter, replace with a rich jewel or autumnal tone.

 There’s a trick to repainting a room for a seasonal, spring decor refresh without it seeming a chore.

 First, if you keep your walls pale but change the shade each season, you can get away with just one coat of color.
 The alternative is to choose a full-coverage paint that can conceal a darker shade without showing through.
 And if your trim is in good condition, you only have the actual wall to decorate.

-‘Pastel blues, yellows, pinks and mint-green are the ideal tones for springtime.
-These powdered-down shades make us think of new life – daffodils, birds’ eggs and the pink of a baby rabbit’s ears!
-And this is what spring is all about – new beginnings,’ says Amy Stansfield, associate at Wallsauce.
+‘Pastel blues, yellows, pinks and mint green are the ideal tones for springtime.
+These powdered-down shades make us think of new life – daffodils, birds’ eggs, and the pink of a baby rabbit’s ears!
+And this is what spring is all about – new beginnings,’ says Amy Stansfield, an associate at Wallsauce.

 ‘Give a room a spring decor makeover by painting a room in one of these shades and choosing a range of décor in similar tones so that the color “floats” into the rest of the room.’